-Can regenerative medicine provide an answer to a problem that has plagued mankind since the beginning of time?
+Can progressive treatments provide an answer to a problem that has plagued mankind since the beginning of time?

 Hair loss is something that affects an overwhelming amount of people.
 In fact, it is estimated that over 50% of men over the age of 50 are affected by male pattern baldness.